powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 Please make sure that your release note is comprehensive to all bug/security fixes of the corrective release.

-You shall then follow the steps described above in [Publishing a release](#publishing-a-release).
+You shall then follow the steps described below in [Publishing a release](#publishing-a-release).

 </details>